 Art is a channel of self-expression which can prove to be extremely useful for people suffering from addiction, especially for those who struggle to communicate in other ways in group therapy or private therapy sessions.
 Art can help bring about feelings of self-confidence and worth while simultaneously providing patients with ways to understand and cope with their addiction.

 Art group is a great way for a person to explore aspects of their life that they might not be able to explain in a conventional way.
-What’s more, when done in a group setting, art therapy can also help people going through addiction treatment to draw closer and better understand each other’s experiences.
+What’s more, when done in a group setting, using art alongside therapy can also help people going through addiction treatment to draw closer and better understand each other’s experiences.

 Who is Art Group for?